colinweiner111/image-certification-workflow/README.md

 ## 1. Purpose
 This document outlines the end-to-end workflow for creating, certifying, publishing, and continuously updating hardened OS images across hybrid environments (Azure, AVS, VMware, Hyper‑V).

-It also includes links to authoritative Microsoft documentation.

 ---

 ## 1.1 Key Concepts